-Alisha Gaines is an Assistant Professor with a PhD in English and African and African American Studies from Duke University.
+Alisha Gaines is an Associate Professor with a PhD in English and African and African American Studies from Duke University.
 From 2009-2011 she held a Carter G. Woodson postdoctoral fellowship at the University of Virginia.
 Since joining the faculty, Dr. Gaines was named a 2014-2015 McKnight Junior Faculty Development Fellow.
-In 2014, FSU's Spiritual Life Project honored her with a Transformation Through Teaching Award.
+In 2014, FSU's Spiritual Life Project honored her with a Transformation Through Teaching Award, and she won a university-wide Undergraduate Teaching Award in 2017.

 Her interdisciplinary teaching interests include African American literature and culture, black queer theory, media and performance studies, narratives of passing, and New Southern studies.
 Dr. Gaines is also a life-long fan of Michael Jackson.
 She taught a course on the artist in 2012.